- List of people

 - Social costs

 The Salary section displays the employee's current, future, and previous salaries and their respective from dates.
 You can also see if the employee is employed by the hour or if they have a monthly salary.
 If the employee has a monthly salary, you can also see the custom divisor.
 This divisor is where the no. of monthly working hours is entered.
 The monthly salary is then divided by this divisor to calculate the hourly salary shown.
 If the Use template checkbox is unticked, you will see an additional section called Agreement template values where you can see salary information as defined in the agreement template for comparison purposes:

 The Employment rate section displays the person's current, future and previous employment rates and their respective from dates.
 If the Use template checkbox is unticked, you will see an additional section called Agreement template values which shows employment rate information as defined in the agreement template for comparison purposes:

 Advanced setting categories

 The balance period allows you to track an employee's scheduled and worked hours in relation to a long-term work quota.
 By way of example, this can be used to follow up on annual working hours of 2080 hours.
-The work quota can be defined over a span of either X months or X days, with a specified start date.
-Note that this can only be entered in the employee's main agreement.
+The work quota can be defined over a span of either X months or X days, with a specified start date:

 Schedule period & Working hours